anishakode/pdf_text_extraction/README.md

 # PDF Text Extraction
-This is a project which includes data extraction from PDF file which include details of
+This is a project includes data extraction from PDF file which contains data regarding persons with name, email, phone number etc.